 Improving sanitation and hygiene infrastructure

 In specific schools and healthcare facilities, WASH facilities – latrines in particular – will be rehabilitated and adapted to enable inclusive menstrual hygiene practices.
-These facilities will provide greater safety, health, and comfort for women and girls who are menstruating.
+These facilities will provide greater safety, health and comfort for women and girls who are menstruating.
 All construction work will take into consideration environmental impacts and every measure possible will be taken to reduce them, including proper disposal of waste and safe disposal of sanitary materials.
 In addition, when selecting the locations for construction, WaterAid will take into consideration the current and changing climate realities and use adaptive measures and technologies, where appropriate.

-Changing behaviours and attitudes
+Changing behaviors and attitudes